Azure/azure-sdk-for-net/sdk/contentsafety/Azure.AI.ContentSafety/README.md

     string endpoint = "https://<my-custom-subdomain>.cognitiveservices.azure.com/";
     string key = "<api_key>";

-    ContentSafetyClient client = new ContentSafetyClient(new Uri(endpoint), new AzureKeyCredential(key));
+    ContentSafetyClient contentSafetyClient = new ContentSafetyClient(new Uri(endpoint), new AzureKeyCredential(key));
+    BlocklistClient blocklistClient = new BlocklistClient(new Uri(endpoint), new AzureKeyCredential(key));
     ```

-#### Create a ContentSafetyClient with Microsoft Entra ID credential
+#### Create a ContentSafetyClient/BlocklistClient with Microsoft Entra ID credential

 * Step 1: Enable Microsoft Entra ID for your resource.
-Please refer to this Cognitive Services authentication document [Authenticate with Microsoft Entra ID][authenticate_with_microsoft_entra_id] for the steps to enable Microsoft Entra ID for your resource.
+Please refer to this document [Authenticate with Microsoft Entra ID][authenticate_with_microsoft_entra_id] for the steps to enable Microsoft Entra ID for your resource.

     The main steps are: